COLLEGE PREP AT PSC

 both for acceptance and for financial aid.
 By the end of junior college advisory, each student will have made a resume, have signed up for and taken the SAT and have created a list of colleges to which they will apply the following year.

 Senior college advisory is a small-group workshop which meets in the college office.
-Each advisory consists of no more than 10 students, so that each student can have a computer work station.
 During the fall, seniors complete their college applications during advisory time.
 At the same time, they will work on their personal essays in their ELA class, with assistance from the college advisor and teachers.
 From January through March, seniors complete their financial aid applications and search for scholarships.
 From March through May, students will be analyzing their acceptance and financial aid offers to determine which college they will commit to on May 1, the universal college Decision Day.
 In May and June, seniors participate in workshops and group discussions to help them prepare for the transition to college life.
 Topics include: time management, study skills, stress management, financial planning and self-advocacy.

 In the last ten years, 90-100% of our graduates have been admitted to 2- and 4-year colleges.
-Students have been accepted to Williams College, Columbia University, New York University and Syracuse University.
+Students have been accepted to Williams College, Columbia University, New York University, Vanderbilt University, Haverford College, and Syracuse University.
 Five of our students have received the prestigious Posse Scholarship.
 Our graduates have also consistently found success at small liberal arts colleges such as Muhlenberg College (PA), Wheaton College (MA), Drew University (NJ), and Marymount Manhattan College.